LIN (Local Interconnect Network):

 2. The identifier defines the content of a message and

-3. Any number of nodes can simultaneously receive and act
+3. Any number of nodes can simultaneously receive and act upon a single frame.

 The parity bits can be calculated as explained below: